This post may contain affiliate links. See my disclosure for more info.

 Helpful Recipe Tips

-3. Make sure your nuts or seed are raw before you toast them.
+- Use raw ruts.
+Make sure your nuts or seeds are raw before you toast them.
 Then add them to a dry pan (no oil) and gently toss them to ensure they don’t burn.
 Burnt = bitter and the whole flavor will be affected.

 More Healthy Fall Recipes